FDM printing file formats

-FDM (fused deposition modeling) printing is one of the most popular types of 3D printing, it is used throughout different engineering industries (medical, robotics, automotive) and also has a great number of individual users that enjoy 3D-printing as a hobby.
-FDM printing is so popular because it can produce near finished models of hardware with a very short manufacturing process also known as Rapid prototyping.
-This kind of printing was first developed and patented in 1989 by Stratasys and has made lots of advancements in the past few decades becoming much cheaper and accessible.
+FDM (fused deposition modeling) printing is a popular type of 3D printing, it is used throughout different engineering industries (medical, robotics, automotive) and 3D-printing hobbyists.
+FDM printing is popular because it can produce near finished models of hardware with a short manufacturing process also known as rapid prototyping.
+This kind of printing was first developed and patented in 1989 by Stratasys and has advanced in the past few decades becoming more affordable and accessible.

 A key aspect of FDM printing is the use of specialized file formats that contain the data necessary to guide the printing process.
 These formats encode information about the 3D model, including its geometry, print settings and tool paths, ensuring that the printer accurately recreates the digital design in physical form.
-Understanding the various file formats associated with FDM printing is crucial for both novice and experienced users, as each format has unique characteristics that can influence the final output.
+Each file format has unique characteristics that can influence the final output.

 Background

 Charles Hull and the invention of stereolithography

 Charles Hull, an American engineer, is widely regarded as the inventor of stereolithography (SLA) the first 3D printing system.
 In 1984, Hull developed and patented the first method for creating 3D objects by curing layers of a liquid photopolymer with ultraviolet light, a process that became known as stereolithography.

 Recognizing the potential of his invention, Chuck Hull co-founded 3D Systems in 1986 and introduced the first commercial 3D printer, the SLA-1, in 1988.
 Coupled with 3D System's STL (Stereolithographic) file format, Charles Hull made a crucial development in stereolithography.
 The STL format was designed to encode the surface geometry of 3D models in a way that could be easily interpreted by 3D printers, making it possible to convert digital designs into physical objects with high precision.
 Hull's development of the STL format and his contributions to stereolithography fundamentally transformed the manufacturing industry and cemented him as the father of 3D printing.